 Requests for AUXCOMM resources are made to the State AUXCOMM Coordinator who will then consult with the Regional AUXCOMM Coordinator.
 The State AUXCOMM Coordinator will assign appropriate AUXCOMM resources and notify the requesting agency of the resource assignment and estimated arrival time at the incident.

+Talk Group and Channel Resourses

+If we decide to put this in

 Technology Support Teams (TST)

 Technology Support Teams (TST) serve a number of public safety communications functions throughout the State of Illinois.
 Among these is the ability to respond as a Mobile Support Team (MST) to disasters, natural or man-made, and large events where public safety agencies require enhanced communications capabilities and where communications and technology issues may occur.
 TSTs are regionally/locally based and consist of communications subject matter experts.
 These teams are centrally managed much like current fire and law enforcement special teams and are staffed by volunteers who operate with the teams with the permission of their employing agencies.
 Team members are drawn from the varied disciplines of public safety as well as technical agencies and are available for State deployments of no less than 72 hours on short notice.
 TST members are trained in NIMS/ICS.
 TST members provide personnel to fill the various positions within the Communications Unit.
 These positions include but are not limited to the following: